Pular para o conteúdo principal

 10. Sell to Early Adopters

 Early Adopters are an innovative business salesperson's best friend.
-Early Adopters are the easiest fruit to pick up and can help you gain a support in the market.
-To find early adopters, know who is buying other forms of disruptive technologies in your niche and target your Marketing and Outbound process towards them.
+Early Adopters are the easiest fruit to pick up and can help you gain support in the market.
+To find early adopters, identify who is buying other disruptive technologies in your niche and target your Marketing and Outbound processes towards them.

 11. Anticipate skepticism and objections